By Keely Savoie

 Less than a year after its official implementation, Mount Holyoke College’s new minor in entrepreneurship, organizations and society has some bragging to do, as many students have won prizes and awards on local, national and even global stages for their ideas.

 One standout, recent graduate Nkori Edem ’17, who took first place at Mount Holyoke’s pitch competition, went on to win the Harold Grinspoon Foundation’s Entrepreneurship Initiative with her Ko-Aqua Kit, a completely waterproof and airtight swim cap designed specifically for women of color.
+This year, the pitch competition was supported by the Ellen S. Boer '63 Prize, which is located within the Weissman Center for Leadership.

 Mount Holyoke students took first and second place in the Conway Center Five Colleges Prize category at the national Draper Competition for Collegiate Women Entrepreneurs competition, hosted by Smith College in Northampton, Massachusetts.